-While the Scheme originally closed to new entrants on the 30 June, this is no longer the case.
+While the Scheme originally closed to new entrants on 30 June, this is no longer the case.
 Under the CJRS extension, all employees can be placed on furlough regardless of whether they had previously been placed on furlough or not.
-Employees must, however, have been on the payroll by the 30 October to be eligible for furlough.
+Employees must, however, have been on the payroll by 30 October 2020 (for claims until 30 April 2021) or by 2 March 2021 (for claims from 1 May 2021) to be eligible for furlough.

-From 1 July, employers will be able to recall their furloughed employees part-time (also called ‘flexible furloughing’).
+Since 1 July 2020, employers can recall their furloughed employees part-time (also called ‘flexible furloughing’).
 Employees will be paid their usual salary in full for the days they work.
 For the days they do not work (ie the days the employees are furloughed) they will be covered by the Scheme.

 The amount of time an employee works each week can be varied over the month, with employers varying it week by week, for example, employers may wish to have their employees come in for more time if their business suddenly picks up.